Novembre (band)

-Novembre (Italian, 'November') is an Italian doom metal band, formed in Rome in 1990.
+Novembre (Italian for "November") is an Italian gothic metal band formed in Rome in 1990.

-Biography
+History

-Starting out in 1990 as a death metal band (then called Catacomb), Novembre grew to develop a unique, atmospheric sound.
+Starting in 1990 as a death metal band (then called Catacomb) in Catania, Novembre grew to develop a unique, atmospheric sound.
 Although most of their lyrics are in English, vocalist Carmelo Orlando sings in Italian occasionally in many of their songs.
 They released their first two albums, Wish I Could Dream It Again and Arte Novecento, through Italian label Polyphemus.
+While Wish I Could Dream It Again displays the band's death-doom roots, Arte Novecento takes on a softer cleanly-sung sound.

 In the mid-1990s, they signed with Century Media to release their next three albums, Classica, Novembrine Waltz, and Dreams d'Azur.
-More recently, Novembre signed to Peaceville Records, to release their sixth album Materia, which took on a progressive rock influence, and their seventh album, The Blue, which saw a return to addition of death metal-esque passages.
-After eight years of absence, Novembre completed work on a new studio album, which was released on Peaceville Records on April 1, 2016 called Ursa.
-Simultaneously, it was also announced that the band’s longtime drummer and co-founder Giuseppe Orlando left the band, leaving Carmelo Orlando as the only original member.
+Later, Novembre signed to Peaceville Records to release their sixth album, Materia, which took on a progressive rock influence, and their seventh album, The Blue, which saw a return of death metal-esque passages.

+After nearly nine years of absence, Novembre completed work on a new studio album, which was released on Peaceville Records on 1 April 2016, called Ursa.
+Simultaneously, it was also announced that the band's longtime drummer and co-founder Giuseppe Orlando left the band, leaving Carmelo Orlando as the only original member.
+After another nine years of absence, Novembre will release their ninth studio album, Words of Indigo, on 7 November 2025.